Title I Ranking Frequently Asked Questions and Answers

 Note: Additional Information on grade–span option is available in the School Grade Span Group Assignment Web page.

-- May an LEA still select CalWorks data as a poverty measure for ranking schools?
+- May an Local Educational Agency (LEA) still select CalWorks data as a poverty measure for ranking schools?

 Yes.
 The LEAs may still use CalWorks data to rank schools eligible for Title I funding.
-The CDE no longer receives this data.
+The California Department of Education no longer receives this data.
 However, the LEA must obtain the data directly from their County Welfare Office.
 Please be aware that in many cases, these data may not be available.
 The LEA must then select an alternative poverty measure.

 - A school that received Title I funds last year is no longer at or above the district wide poverty percentage.
 Can the school qualify for funding for one more year?